-Something that always needs to be clarified in this kind of situation is whether or not the athlete's movement was continuous into his start, or if there was movement and then pull back to (very brief) stillness without the hands or feet losing contact (i.e., the "buck" or "flinch").
-With a buck or flinch, where there is a perceptible pause after the initial movement (and which can be seen on the SIS waveform if electronic blocks are being used) and the hands/feet don't leave contact before the gun, then call them up, or recall, and possibly give a warning to the flincher, depending on how bad it was or whether they drew someone into a false start.
+Something that always needs to be clarified in this kind of situation is whether or not the athlete's movement was continuous into his start, or if there was movement and then pull back to (very brief) stillness without the hands or feet losing contact (i.e., the 'buck' or 'flinch').
+With a buck or flinch, where there is a perceptible pause after the initial movement (and which can be seen on the SIS waveform if electronic blocks are being used) and the hands/feet don't leave contact before the start signal, then call them up, or recall, and possibly give a warning to the flincher, depending on how bad it was or whether they drew someone into a false start.
 That was the primary situation this new interpretation was meant to cover, in order to hopefully start providing some consistency in how bucks/flinches are handled, as noted earlier.
 But there is also that phrase "...or result in..." in the wording.
 This appears to have been included by the Technical Committee to cover those situations where the movement is not a flinch/buck, and there is no perceptible pause before the final start motion is initiated.
-If the movement just before the gun is a continuous movement into the start (i.e., a movement that "results in" the full starting motion), then it should be called a false start.
+If the movement just before the start signal is a continuous movement into the start (i.e., a movement that "results in" the full starting motion), then it should be called a false start.

 Because of these continuing misinterpretations regarding commencement of a start, in late 2016 the USATF Rules Committee approved a major revision of Rule 162 to reorganize and clarify the sections dealing with false starts.
 There were no substantive changes to the false start rule, but there were substantial changes to move previous Notes into Rules where they should be, and to make the intended interpretations of the false start rule easier to understand and apply.
-The relevant changes are as follows:
+At that time, and for the three following years, the USATF Rules Committee proposed similar language for adoption by the IAAF Technical Committee.
+While the IAAF did not adopt these suggested changes, they agreed there was a problem with misinterpretation of the rule and note, and each year made further modifications in an attempt to clarify their intent.
+The further changes made for the 2020 IAAF (now WA) rules book were felt by the USATF Rules Committee to finally be sufficient to resolve the problem, and therefore returned to using the WA language, with some modifications, for the false start rule in the USATF rules book.
+The current definition of a false start (USATF Rule 162.12) reads as follows: